Confidence: How to Get It. (It's Easier than You Think, Duh)Confidence: How to Get It. (It's Easier than You Think, Duh) by Jennie Lucas

 Author’s note: are you unsure if you’re confident or not?
-Check out the original quiz I posted in October’s blog!
+Check out the original quiz posted in yesterday's blog!

 Okay, posse girls, it’s brutal confession time: What will it really take for you to feel good about yourself?